marcinofulus/iCSEbook1/iCSE4school/source/iCSE4s_MAT_z09v1_EN_Polynomial_approximations.rst

 **Derivatives of derivatives - Derivatives of higher orders.**

-Of course, we can calculate the derivative of a derivative.
+We can calculate the derivative of a derivative.

-Derivatives of higher orders written in the following manner:
+Derivatives of higher orders are written in the following way:

 .. math::

     f''(x) , \hspace{1,1cm}  f'''(x) , \hspace{1,1cm}  f''''(x),\hspace{1cm}... \\
     f^{(2)}(x) , \hspace{1cm}  f^{(3)}(x) , \hspace{1cm}  f^{(4)}(x),\hspace{1cm}...

-Below calculation of higher order derivatives of the SageMath:
+Below, the calculations of higher order derivatives of the SageMath:

 .. sagecellserver::